sylvainjule/kirby-pagetable/README.md

 ## 4. Column options

-The plugin allows you to chosse the columns you want to display, and fine-tune their behaviour.
+The plugin allows you to choose the columns you want to display, and fine-tune their behaviour.
 A column with all options explicitely set will look like:

 ```yaml
 columns: